The Wayward Bus (film): Charles Feldman

-20th Century Fox
+20th Century-Fox

-In September 1955, Feldman sold his rights in the novel to 20th Century Fox.
+In September 1955, Feldman sold his rights in the novel to 20th Century-Fox.
 It was part of a package deal along with five other properties, the others being Bernadine, Heaven Knows, Mr Allison, Hilda Crane, Lonely Steeple and Tender Mercy.

 By May 1956.
 Charles Brackett was assigned as producer, and Susan Hayward was going to star as Alice.
 Jayne Mansfield was going to star but could not get out of a commitment to appear in Will Success Spoil Rock Hunter? on Broadway.
-Robert Mitchum was going to star under a new long term contract he had signed with 20th Century Fox.
+Robert Mitchum was going to star under a new long-term contract he had signed with 20th Century-Fox.
 Hathaway was attached to direct.

 In June 1956 Hayward pulled out, declaring that she had just played an alcoholic in I'll Cry Tomorrow and did not want to play another one.

 Fox eventually decided to delay production until Mansfield had finished her run in Rock Hunter so she could appear in the film.

 In August.
 Richard Widmark signed to star.
 He was soon followed by Gene Tierney.
 By October, Hathaway dropped out as director.
-Tierney also pulled out saying she did not feel up to the role.
+Tierney also pulled out, saying she did not feel up to the role.

 The studio wanted to cast Shelley Winters in a key role but she would only do it if the studio would also cast her in the big screen version of A Hatful of Rain, which she had played on Broadway.
 Fox refused and Joan Collins was cast instead.
 Studio contract player Rick Jason was given a key part.

 Joanne Woodward intended to play Mildred Pritchard, but dropped out to star in The Three Faces of Eve, and the role went to Dolores Michaels, her first acting role.

 Shooting

 Victor Vicas was chosen to direct.
 He also wrote the script with Ivan Moffat.
-"We've had to make a few changes," said Vikas about the novel.
+"We've had to make a few changes," said Vicas about the novel.
 "We've reduced the sex angle so it's acceptable to the film medium, lowered the overall ages of the passengers and thrown in a few of the modern conveniences such as a helicopter rescue service.
 In addition, we've supplied a bit more suspense to the bus ride.
 A landslide which just misses the bus for example, and a bridge going out under the weight of the vehicle.
 And instead of the bus getting mired in the mud, we have it caught with one wheel over the edge of a cliff on a washed out road."